MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/chat/game-chat-2-migration.md

 ## Processing data

-### Game Chat
+### Processing data in Game Chat 1

-Game Chat does not have its own transport layer; this must be provided by the app.
+Game Chat 1 does not have its own transport layer; this must be provided by the app.
 Outgoing packets are handled by subscribing to the `OnOutgoingChatPacketReady` event and inspecting the arguments to determine the packet destination and transport requirements.
 The following example shows how to subscribe to the event and forward the arguments the `HandleOutgoingPacket()` method implemented by the title: